 ZICO is developing a sales mentality.
 Why is this occurring?

-The ZICO sales mentality is a result of our ASEAN wide integrated services platform.
+The ZICO sales mentality is a result of our ASEAN-wide integration services platform.
 This hybrid business model embraces a more client-centric service delivery mindset and has instilled an environment where we embrace change.

 The firm saw disruption on the horizon and made the necessary changes before it hit.
 We are now seeing the benefits of that early action and continue to adapt to the changing market.

-For those looking to jump into the legal sector or are new to business development work, the best advice I have is to get out of your comfort zone, make new connections, and reach out to those already doing the job you want.
-You’ll be surprised at what comes your way.
+For those looking to jump into the legal sector or are new to business development work, the best advice I have is to get out of your comfort zone, make new connections.
+And reach out to those already doing the job you want.
+You’ll surprise at what comes your way.

 Heading over to www.bdrountable.com and joining the community is a good place to start!